bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: application/json

-## createPostionedModel
+## createPositionedModel

-> ModelOnModelPosition createPostionedModel(cloudPk, id, modelPk, projectPk, modelOnModelPositionRequest)
+> ModelOnModelPosition createPositionedModel(cloudPk, modelPk, projectPk, modelOnModelPositionCreationRequest)

 Add a child model and it&#39;s position on the model